Why no one should use the AT&T syntax ever, for any reason, under any circumstances

 Second, there is almost always a 1:1 correspondence between the mnemonics inhaled by a given assembler and the instructions it spits out.
 (Where there is not, the situation is generally close enough to 1:1 as to make no ends.)

 Third, mnemonics were not standardised the same way that ISAs were.
 A given set of mnemonics only works on one ISA, but there might be any number of other mnemonic-sets that also work on that ISA.
-(Despite this, a number of tropes tend emerge which are shared by all mnemonic-sets targeting a given ISA.)
+(Despite this, a number of tropes tend to emerge which are shared by all mnemonic-sets targeting a given ISA.)

 We are now ready to attack the problem at hand.